krantikumar-ch/BSL-HR/README.md

 # BSL-HR

-Sample application to demonstrate Oracle HR schema with Spring Boot with JWT security and ReactJS as front end
+Sample application to demonstrate Employees data with Spring Boot with JWT security and ReactJS as front end

 Features:
 ---------